 Normally, you can only define one object per file, but .tri and .vtri files can define multiple triggers.
 In this case the special permissions are granted to all triggers.

-When there is one or more $DBPERM or $SERVERPERM macro in a file, AbaPerls creates a certificate and a user associated with the certificate in the current database for each module in the file.
+When there is one or more $DBPERM or $SERVERPERM directive in a file, AbaPerls creates a certificate and a user associated with the certificate in the current database for each module in the file.
 In case of $SERVERPERM, AbaPerls also creates the certificate in the master database as well as a login connected to the certificate The user and the login exist only as bridge for granting the permissions; it is not possible to connect to SQL Server with them.

 AbaPerls assumes that you have db_owner rights.
 In case you don't have rights to grant the permission, you will not be able to load the procedure, but get an error.

 On the other hand, when you use $SERVERPERM, AbaPerls checks if you have the permission CONTROL SERVER.
 If you have not, AbaPerls produces the informational message You cannot add server-level permissions, because you do not have CONTROL SERVER permission and the procedure will load successfully.
 The DBA will have to complete the installation by running any of the procedures described in the section Information for the DBA.

 Here follows some typical use cases of the $DBPERM and $SERVERPERM directives.
 Note: The topic of permissions in SQL Server and their granularity is complex, and it is beyond the scope of this manual to detail exactly how you should apply a permission.
 The list below just gives the name of the permission, and you will need to determine yourself how to apply it to your specific case.